JihanaDev/botMother/README.md

 # botMother
-Block bots from accessing your page
+Block bots from accessing your page / Antibots

 This script is not for illegal use

 Contact me via telegram:  https://t.me/j33h4n

 ASk me for permission before you change any part of this script :)

 Feel free to contact me for updates or custom scripts just for you <3